devalexandre/site/source/docs/0.1/gateway.md

 ## CORS headers

-You can use [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) headers in Moleculer-Web service.
+You can use [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) headers in gateway service.

 **Usage**